Sustainable ICT Educational program

 - Surely children eager to learn and teachers dedicated to

-providing the best for their students deserve more, including
+providing the best for their students deserve better!
+Hence the

 European & Overseas Support

-assistance to Charities, NGO's, Government bodies, Church &
+Overseas.
+NGO's, Government bodies, Church & Faith groups

-direction for established NGO's, Government departments and Church
+guidance to established NGO's, Government departments and Church /

-- Funding limitations are a fact of life, however our ethos has
+- Funding limitations are a fact of life.
+However our ethos is to

-- Streamline is a resource freely available to Overseas Education
+- Streamline - A resource freely available to

-- For many countries the legacy exists of years of uncoordinated
+- For many countries a legacy exists of uncoordinated donor

-a disparity of resources & curriculum.
+disparity of resourcing & curriculum.
 It's an all too familiar

 story of how can we balance and standardise ICT, curriculum and